Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 Again, if you leave your argument names without type definitions, then the function behaves just like Python with dynamic types.
 As soon as you define a single argument type, Mojo will look for overload candidates and resolve function calls as described above.

 Although we haven’t discussed parameters yet (they’re different from function arguments), you can also overload structs, functions and methods based on parameters.

+For another example, which shows method and function overloading in the same program, see `employee.mojo`.

 ## 7.5 The __copyinit__ and __moveinit__ special methods
 Mojo does not allow mutable references to overlap with other mutable references or with immutable borrows.